lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 17.** *There will I make the horn of David to bud,* etc. A metaphor taken from those goodly creatures, as stags, and such like; whose chiefest beauty and strength consisteth in their horns, especially when they bud and branch abroad.— *Thomas Playfere.*

-**Verse 17.** *The horn of David.* This image of a *horn* is frequent in the Old Testament...The explanation must be found neither in the horns of the altar on which criminals sought to lay hold, nor in the horns with which they ornamented their helmets; the figure is taken from the horns of the bull, in which the power of this animal resides.
-It is a natural image among an agricultural people...Just as the strength of the animal is concentrated in its horn, so all the delivering power granted to the family of David for the advantage of the people will be concentrated in the Messiah.— *F. Godet, in "A Commentary on the Gospel of St. Luke,"* 1875.
+**Verse 17.** *The horn of David.* This image of a *horn* is frequent in the Old Testament...
+The explanation must be found neither in the horns of the altar on which criminals sought to lay hold, nor in the horns with which they ornamented their helmets; the figure is taken from the horns of the bull, in which the power of this animal resides.
+It is a natural image among an agricultural people...
+Just as the strength of the animal is concentrated in its horn, so all the delivering power granted to the family of David for the advantage of the people will be concentrated in the Messiah.— *F. Godet, in "A Commentary on the Gospel of St. Luke,"* 1875.

 **Verse 17.** *Make the horn to bud.* In the beginning of the month of March the common stag, or red deer, is lurking in the sequestered spots of his forest home, harmless as his mate, and as timorous.
 Soon a pair of prominences make their appearance on his forehead, covered with a velvety skin.
 In a few days these little prominences have attained some length, and give the first indication of their true form.
 Grasp one of these in the hand and it will be found burning hot to the touch, for the blood runs fiercely through the velvety skin, depositing at every touch a minute portion of bony matter.
 More and more rapidly grow the horns, the carotid arteries enlarging in order to supply a sufficiency of nourishment, and in the short period of ten weeks the enormous mass of bony matter has been completed.
 Such a process is almost, if not entirely, without parallel in the history of the animal kingdom.— *J. G. Wood, in "The Illustrated Natural History,"* 1861.